nodejs/node/doc/api/net.md

   * `ipv6Only` {boolean} For TCP servers, setting `ipv6Only` to `true` will disable dual-stack support, i.e., binding to host `::` won't make `0.0.0.0` be bound. **Default:** `false`.
+  * `reusePort` {boolean} For TCP servers, setting `reusePort` to `true` allows multiple sockets on the same host to bind to the same port.
+Incoming connections are distributed by the operating system to listening sockets.
+This option is available only on some platforms, such as Linux 3.9+, DragonFlyBSD 3.6+, FreeBSD 12.0+, Solaris 11.4, and AIX 7.2.5+. **Default:** `false`.
   * `path` {string} Will be ignored if `port` is specified.
 See [Identifying paths for IPC connections][].
   * `port` {number}